gr2m/editable-table/README.md

 Editable Table – A bootstrap plugin
 ===================================

-> A simple plugin that makes editing a collection of records a breeze.
+> A Bootstrap plugin for elegant editing of data collections.

 Installation